 Working with an outside partner always comes with a certain amount of risk.
 The intrinsic nature of outsourcing means that you have to relinquish some control of the project and transfer responsibilities to the partner you hired.

 In the survey, we presented 8 different concerns and asked people to mark each on a scale of 1 to 5.
-The results showed that the 3 biggest concerns businesses have when outsourcing marketing are:
+The results showed that the 3 biggest concerns businesses have when they outsource marketing are:

 The overview of all factors can be seen on the picture below.